the0neWhoKnocks/writeups/code_patterns/README.md

 funcStub.should.be.calledWith(arg, arg2);
 ```

+#### How to check if a test was called with a specific signature

 There are times with `spy`'s or `stub`'s that you want to ensure a function call
 has a specific signature, but the args may be dynamic.
 In those cases you'll
 use the [match API](http://sinonjs.org/docs/#matchers).
 ```javascript
 funcStub.should.be.calledWith(sinon.match.string, sinon.match.func);
 ```

-Or maybe you want to test that it was called with a specific property of an Object.
+Maybe you want to test that it was called with a specific property of an Object.
 ```javascript
 // called with the below Object var obj = {